yukims19/PleaseStarMe/README.md

 Open `src/App.js` and put the APP_ID in there.

-*Remember to add chrome-extension://<extension-ID> to your app's CORS origins.
+*Remember to add localhost to your app's CORS origins.

 ### Run the command: